wsargent/docker-cheat-sheet/README.md

 To delete links, use `docker rm --link `.

+If you want to link across docker hosts then you should look at [Swarm](http://docs.docker.com/swarm/).
+This [link on stackoverflow](http://stackoverflow.com/questions/21283517/how-to-link-docker-services-across-hosts) provides some good information on different patterns for linking containers across docker hosts.

 ## Volumes

 Docker volumes are [free-floating filesystems](http://docs.docker.com/userguide/dockervolumes/).
 They don't have to be connected to a particular container.
 You should use volumes mounted from [data-only containers](https://medium.com/@ramangupta/why-docker-data-containers-are-good-589b3c6c749e) for portability.